 This is a light, dry, easy-drinking easy-tobrew Pilsner beer with a touch of honey.
-It goes well with hockey games, but you don't have to be a Rangers fan to enjoy it.
+It goes well with hockey games.

 Pilsner lager strains are attenuative enough to make this a balanced, refreshing lager, but remember that a hefty pitching rate and a lengthy lagering time are necessities for this beer.
 Steep crushed crystal malt in 155° F (68° C) soft brewing water for 30 minutes, then remove grains, add honey and extract, and bring to a boil.
 The larger a volume of wort you can manage to boil, the lighter a beer you'll end up with.
 Skim off any foam that collects on the surface of the wort, then carefully add your first charge of hops.
 Boil for 30 minutes, add the last hop charge, and boil another 30 minutes.
 Chill down to at least 60° F (16° C), aerate (stir or shake to dissolve oxygen in wort, which will help fermentation), and pitch yeast.
-Ferment at 50° to 53° F (10° to 12° C) until fermentation is complete, then rack into secondary fermenter and lager (cold age) 10-12 weeks at 35° F (2° C) or so.
+Ferment at 50 to 53° F (10 to 12° C) until fermentation is complete, then rack into secondary fermenter and lager (cold age) 10-12 weeks at 35° F (2° C) or so.
 Prime with Coopers Carbonation Drops at bottling.

-- Remove kettle from heat before adding - Dry extract added to boiling wort = potential boilover - Liquid malt extract (syrup) contains about 20-percent water - Heat extract syrup just before adding to lower viscosity - For kit brewing, substitute dry malt extract whenever sugar is called for
+- Store away from heat, light and oxygen - Remove kettle from heat before adding - Dry extract added to boiling wort = potential boilover - Liquid malt extract (syrup) contains about 20-percent water - Heat extract syrup just before adding to lower viscosity - For kit brewing, substitute dry malt extract whenever sugar is called for